 I asked for Warrington Community Livings support In February 2014 as they had been recommended by someone I know and value.
 I previously lived within a shared accommodation with three other individuals run by another service.

-I have been actively involved designing my own electronic support logs which I am able to use on my own IPAD, I now have my own e-mail account so I can keep up to date with information from WCL and form links with other people who could have an influence on my plans for the future.
+I have been actively involved in designing my own electronic support logs which I am able to use on my own IPAD, I now have my own e-mail account so I can keep up to date with information from WCL and form links with other people who could have an influence on my plans for the future.

 I have been supported to have more independence and I am now choosing ,purchasing and cooking my family a meal regularly, doing my own washing and ironing and even the family bathroom!
 I am hoping to have my own place in the future and have been supported to access /consult with the ‘Key ring project’ which may suit my needs.
 I am now looking into employment and completing my Duke of Edinburgh award.
-I love to socialise and exercise and go regulary to aqua Zumba, horse riding participate in treks and like to attend all Warrington Wolves home games.Back to stories
+I love to socialise and exercise and regulary attend aqua Zumba classes, go horse riding and participate in treks and I also like to attend all Warrington Wolves home games.